kumralcem/croakerType/docs/INSTALL.md

    **Workaround**: When you see the "Text ready!
 Press Ctrl+V to paste" notification, manually paste with Ctrl+V. The text is already in your clipboard.

-2. **Visual Feedback**: croaker shows visual feedback via desktop notifications, displaying the current state (Recording, Processing, Outputting).
-This works on all compositors (GNOME, KDE, Hyprland).
+2. **Visual Feedback**: croaker shows visual feedback via system tray icon (default) or desktop notifications, displaying the current state through color changes (grey=idle, red=recording, orange=processing, green=done).

 **KDE and Hyprland users**: Text insertion works automatically without manual intervention, as these compositors properly support the virtual keyboard protocol.